threefoldtech/rmb-rs/README.md

 ## ZOS / Zero-OS

 ZOS, also known as Zero-OS, is the operating system layer used to run and manage nodes.
 It provides the low-level runtime environment for workloads, networking, storage, and automation.
-RMB is the primary communication channel used by ZOS nodes to receive commands and report status.
+ZOS RMB is the primary communication channel used by ZOS nodes to receive commands and report status.

 ## Relation to ThreeFold